 The standard, developed over two years in a partnership between the DFC and CFIA with funding from the Growing Forward ag policy framework, “offers goals, objectives and measurable targets for all producers from small-scale to large-scale establishments,” CFIA said in its release.

-In terms of animal health management, the standard calls for a dairy farmer to have a herd health plan in place which "encourages resistance to diseases of concern" and includes practices to track animals' health and respond to disease risks.
+The standard calls for a dairy farmer to have a herd health plan in place which “encourages resistance to diseases of concern” and includes practices to track animals’ health and respond to disease risks.

 Strategies in the herd health plan include maintaining a client-veterinarian relationship; observing, recording and evaluating animals’ health status; recognizing disease susceptibility and maintaining separation where needed; monitoring and investigating animal illnesses and/or deaths; and managing the herd’s feed, water and bedding.